chocolatey/docs/input/docs/CentralManagement/CentralManagementSetupClient.md

 Description: How to setup client machines to report into CCM
 ---

-# Chocolatey Central Mangement Client Setup
+# Chocolatey Central Management Client Setup
 This will guide us through getting an agent installed and configured to check into Central Management and to be set up for handling deployment tasks.

 ___